pixelspark/catena/Documentation/Permissions.md

 The SHA256 hash of the above query is `34d95e10ada95302bb6a16f1ad016b784a4057e670b345c80f855e616c334530`.
 If the invoker of the statement has a grant in the `grants` table with kind `template` for the indicated hash, it will be allowed to execute the first unmodified query.
 Note that it can also execute the same query with any other value for the 'what' parameter (e.g. '?x:10').

+A 'template' grant with a `NULL` template does not have any effects.
+A grant with kind `template` and user set to `NULL` allows execution of the template for any user.

 The invoker *must* use the same name for the bound parameter.
 With a grant for the above template, executing the following query would not be allowed: